NQMVD/tarium/README.md

     - [ ] also rename upgrade to update

 - [ ] make autocompletions work for clap

-- [ ] add an option for the add subcommand to accept a file that has a list of mods to add
-    - doesnt work because the indentifiers vec wants at least one mod
-    - [ ] need another subcommand?

 - [ ] make the profile switch command remove the old mods from the old profile
     - [ ] or at least warn the user that they need to do that manually